PHOTO: The 1961 UCLA football team that won the AAWU title to earn a Rose Bowl berth.

-Although the news was stunning, it wasn’t unusual in the 1960s for a college’s academic side of campus to wield authority over the athletic department.
+Although the news was stunning, it wasn’t unprecedented in the 1960s for a college’s academic side of campus to wield authority over the athletic department.
 Notre Dame’s administration banned bowl games for academic reasons from 1925 until the 1969 season.

 In those days, Notre Dame’s bowl ban had no impact on winning national titles since the final poll votes were tabulated after the regular season.
 Once the polls shifted the final votes to the conclusion of the bowl season, Notre Dame played Texas in the 1970 Cotton Bowl.